Cambridge Union Society, 1 May 2014

 [NB: In the spring of 2014 I was invited to take part in an absurd debate titled: “This House Would Teach Rap over Shakespeare” at the Cambridge Union Society.
 Here’s my opening salvo.]

-Greetings!
-I’d like to thank you all for having me here today to offer my two cents on the debate: “This house would teach Hasselhoff over Shakespeare”—er, “…hip hop over Shakespeare.”
+I’d like to thank you all for having me here today to offer my two cents on the debate: “This house would teach Hasselhoff over Shakespeare”*—er, “…hip hop over Shakespeare.”
 Sorry, I had to go there… [* NB: David Hasselhoff had recently made a visit to the Cambridge Union Society.]

 All joking aside, it may be that the idea of popular culture, writ large, is a good place to start with this debate.
 It seems that on a broader level this debate is about the place of popular culture in higher education—a social institution historically dedicated to the great books and the great men who wrote them.
 Of course, I do mean great men, and remedying this structural asymmetry represents one pillar of my argument today.
 Indeed, this house is built on the shoulders of great men—that is the great, white, landed men of the Western Canon.
 But notably, it was also built on the backs of non-white men, women, and children from Chesterton to the far reaches of empire.
 In other words, directly or indirectly, this house was built through the toil and sweat—the labor—of the populace, and it seems time, on this May Day 2014, that we paid attention to and took seriously the music that most people make and listen to—that is, popular music.